ImageMagick/Usage-Markdown/crop/index.md

 Of course the method could be improved by expanding the area trimmed by a small amount (generally the blur 'sigma' value).

-For example here I use some [FX Escapes](../transform/#fx_escapes) to do the mathematics to add the appropriate amounts to the results of the blur trim.
+For example, here I use some [FX Escapes](../transform/#fx_escapes) to do the mathematics to add the appropriate amounts to the results of the blur trim.

 ~~~
 convert noisy.jpg -crop \